prawnzyy/tp/docs/UserGuide.md

 * Name of Recipe needs to be of Alphanumeric format.
 * Ingredients inputted **must** be of the format `(name) (quantity)(unit)` where an example is `flour 100g`.
+* The quantity of the ingredient must be positive and the unit must be supported.
 * For the recipe steps, the format to follow is `(index). (step)` where an example is `1.
 Mix Water and Flour`.
 * For the recipe steps, you have to remember the index of step you are typing in and check it by yourself.